Albertine Park

 In addition to this extremely welcoming sense I got from locals, the population is surprisingly diverse for a city of just over 1.1 million.

-In addition to bumping into people from all over Europe, many of whom were working in the local EU offices, I came across people from almost every race and ethnicity on the planet within the city limits.
+First off, people from all over Europe are here, many of whom work in the local EU offices.
+I also came across people from almost every race and ethnicity on the planet within the city limits.

 I later learned that 70% of Brussels’ residents were born outside of Belgium.
 Around half of them are non-European.

-There are ethnic enclaves everywhere, with Congolese, Turkish, and Moroccan residents being some of the most well-represented nationalities in the Belgian capital.
+Congolese, Turkish, and Moroccan residents are some of the most well-represented nationalities in the Belgian capital.

 This is part of the beautiful paradox of Brussels.
-It has a small-city vibe, and is generally easily navigable (even on foot); yet it feels like there is so much to do, so many different people to meet, and such diverse neighborhoods to explore.
+It has a small-city vibe, and is generally easily navigable, even on foot.
+Yet it feels like there is so much to do, so many different people to meet, and such diverse neighborhoods to explore.

 The Vibe: Classy, Colorful, and Edgy All At Once